 Matriculation requires that all NEW students to college be assessed in English (or ESL) and Math.
 Students are exempt from placement testing and assessment if they have earned an Associate or Bachelor degree from a U.S. College or University or have completed college course work in English and Math at another college (transcript required).
 TheAssessment test is not a pass-fail test and does not exclude you from admission to San Jose City College.
 It is a test to determine the appropriate course level for you.

 Students must be assessed if they plan to:

-Check the August and September calendars for available days and times.
+Check the calendars under Assessment News for available days and times.
 You must have a San Jose City College Student ID number to schedule an appointment.
 Appointments may be scheduled either online or by phone at (408) 288-3170.
 To schedule an Assessment appointment online, please select the appropriate appointment link.
 Compass (Reading, Writing, Math), English as a Second Language (ESL).

 If you are having problems, or would like to schedule your appointment over the phone, please contact us during our regular business hoursat (408) 288-3170.
 Please note that during peak times it may take several days to return your call.
 Please be patient.

 If we are unable to take your call, please make sure you clearly state your name, Student ID number, the date and time you would like totake the assessment test and a phone number where you can be reached.

 Prepare for the Assessment.
 Here are some resources to help you study for the COMPASS Reading, COMPASS Writing, COMPASS Math or English as a Second Language (ESL).
 For additional sources, click here.

 Bring your Student ID number and a Photo ID.
 (Valid photo ID includes California Driver's License or Identification Card, Military ID, Passport, or current Student ID Card).

 Cell phones and all electronic devices need to be turned off before entering the Assessment Center.